-This excursion consists of a trip to the local outdoor market in Jixian, a tour of the Qing Dynasty tombs followed by a Chinese lunch.
+This excursion consists of a tour of the Qing Dynasty tombs followed by a Chinese lunch.

-Today will start with a visit to the local outdoor market in Jixian where we'll have ample opportunity to peruse the many stalls selling fresh produce, trinkets, souvenirs and other interesting knick-knacks.
-After the market, we'll make our way to the magnificent Qing Tombs located in Zunhua and nestled between four mountains.
+Today we'll make our way to the magnificent Qing Tombs located in Zunhua and nestled between four mountains.

 The Qing imperial tombs cover an enormous area and house five of China's emperors, 14 empresses and 136 concubines.
 Although the Qing tombs are more impressive than the famous Ming dynasty graves, these Qing burial sites are visited relatively few.